MyPureCloud/terraform-provider-genesyscloud/README.md

 $ make testacc TESTARGS="-run TestAccResourceUserBasic"
 ```

 All new resources must have passing acceptance tests and docs in order to be merged.
+Most of the docs are generated automatically from the schema and examples folder by running `go generate`.

+### Adding a new resource type

+1. Create new resource and test go files for the resource type, e.g. `resource_genesyscloud_{resource_name}.go` and `resource_genesyscloud_{resource_name}_test.go`.
+Resource names should typically be the same as (or very similar to) the Public API resource.
+2. Define your resource schema in a method returning a `*schema.Resource`.
+See existing schemas and [this page](https://www.terraform.io/docs/extend/schemas/index.html) for examples.
+The schema should closely match Public API schemas, but there are some Terraform schema limitations that may require some deviation from the API.
+3. Add the resource name along with the schema method to the `ResourcesMap` found in `provider.go`.
+This will make the resource available to the plugin.
+4. Define methods for the resource's `CreateContext`, `ReadContext`, `UpdateContext`, and `DeleteContext` attributes as necessary.
+As the names imply, each one should handle one of the CRUD operations for the resource.
+Some best practices can be found [here](https://www.terraform.io/docs/extend/best-practices/index.html), and existing resources contain many common patterns and examples.
+5. If the resource should be exportable, add a method that returns a `*ResourceExporter` for the resource.
+See `resource_exporter.go` for details on each field in the `ResourceExporter` struct.
+This method should be added the `getResourceExporters` method in `resource_exporter.go` to make it an exportable resource.
+6. Write acceptance test cases that cover all of the attributes and CRUD operations for the resource.
+The tests should be written in the `resource_genesyscloud_{resource_name}_test.go` file.
+Acceptance tests modify real resources in a test org and require an OAuth Client authorized to create, update, and delete the resource type in the org.
+See existing tests for examples and [Terraform Acceptance Test documentation](https://www.terraform.io/docs/extend/testing/acceptance-tests/index.html) for more details.
-Most of the docs are generated automatically from the schema.
-An example `resource.tf` file for the resource should be added to the examples folder along with an `apis.md` file listing all of the APIs the resource uses.
+7. Add a new folder for the resource under the `/examples` folder.
+An example `resource.tf` file for the resource should be added to the folder along with an `apis.md` file listing all of the APIs the resource uses.
 To generate or update documentation, run `go generate`.

-*Note:* Acceptance tests create real resources and require an OAuth Client authorized to create, update, and delete all resources in your org.
-The OAuth Client information must be set in the `GENESYSCLOUD_*` environment variables prior to running the tests.

 ### Using the Provider locally